JohnDeved/fasting-notes/README.md

   - Fasting can modulate the immune system in various ways, such as reducing inflammation, enhancing autophagy, stimulating stem cell regeneration, and altering gut microbiota.
   - These effects can potentially improve the immune response to infections, allergies, autoimmune diseases, and cancer
 - [☑︎](https://josepheverettwil.substack.com/p/how-fasting-changes-testosterone) Fasting positively affects the testosterone hormone in men (after the fast).
-- Autophagy is activated by fasting, as it provides an alternative source of energy and nutrients for the cells.
+- [☑︎](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=What%20activates%20autophagy,activator%20of%20autophagy.)
+Autophagy is activated by fasting, as it provides an alternative source of energy and nutrients for the cells.
   - Autophagy can be described as a kind of "maintenance" mode,  "cleaning" the system.
-  - Autophagy is a cellular process that involves the degradation and recycling of damaged or unnecessary components, such as proteins, organelles, and pathogens.
+  - [☑︎](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=Autophagy%20%E2%80%93%20replacing%20old,to%20degrade%20proteins.)
+Autophagy is a cellular process that involves the degradation and recycling of damaged or unnecessary components, such as proteins, organelles, and pathogens.
-  - Autophagy can protect against aging, inflammation, infection, cancer, neurodegeneration, and metabolic disorders.
+  - [☑︎](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=The%20consequences%20of,development%20of%20AD.)
+Autophagy can protect against aging, inflammation, infection, [cancer](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=The%20consequences%20of,development%20of%20AD.), [neurodegeneration](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=The%20consequences%20of,development%20of%20AD.), and metabolic disorders.
   - [☑︎](https://www.wefast.care/articles/fasting-loose-skin#:~:text=Autophagy%20and%20loose%20skin) Autophagy can help mitigate loose skin from forming and may even improve existing loose skin.
     - [Video on Autophagy and Loose Skin](https://www.youtube.com/watch?v=xvxo77kSsjM)